openmls/openmls/book/src/virtual_clients.md

 ## Committing in a higher-level group

-To commit on behalf of the virtual client, set `vc_emulation` on the commit builder, passing the emulation group.
+To commit on behalf of the virtual client, set `vc_emulation` on the commit builder, passing the emulation group's id.
 The builder resolves that group's newest derivation epoch, allocates the next `LeafNode` operation generation, derives the new leaf's encryption key and the first path secret from it, and embeds the encrypted `DerivationInfo` in the leaf: